git-lfs/git-lfs/docs/api/locking.md

 * `path` - String path name of the locked file.
 This should be relative to the root of the repository working directory.
 * `locked_at` - The string ISO 8601 formatted timestamp the lock was created.
-* `committer` - The optional name/email of the user that created the Lock.
-This could be different from the `committer` values in the request if the lock service already knows the committer's identity based on the API credentials.
+* `owner` - The name of the user that created the Lock.
+This should be set from the user credentials posted when creating the lock.

 ```js
 // HTTP/1.1 201 Created